sclarkstone/Milestone4/README.md

 ### Third mentor meeting
 * set a fixed height on the products cards so they all appear the same giving a uniform and symetrical look.
 * made review subject is review details bolder
+* found an error when not logged in as a user could not view product details.
+Needed to put an if statement around the profile_name in the product_detail view.

 ### Bugs
 * chrome error - jquery must be before bootstrap. the CDN link had stopped working.